TradingPlatforms Low Spread Forex Brokers UK – Cheapest Platforms Revealed

 • Combine both technical and fundamental analysis.
 For you to be a successful trader, it is important to be proficient in either technical or fundamental analysis.
 However, whichever strategy you choose in order to trade, it is important for you to be aware of the other side as well.
 For example, if you primarily trade on technical analysis, you should still know about major events and macroeconomic announcements that might affect currency prices.
 Knowing both sides of the trading world is important for you to maximise your chances of success in the forex markets.

-Step 1: Register on the Platform
+Step 1: Register to the forex broker

-Go to the eToro website and create a personal account.
+Go to the XTB website and create a personal account.
 You will be asked to provide your personal details and to comply with the identity verification procedure in accordance with the regulations in force.

 Step 2: Identity Authentication